iamyuviii/Team-Pulse/BUG_REPORT.md

 **Fix:**
 Removed the greeting from React state.
 It is now computed once as a plain variable (or memoized constant), breaking the render ➝ effect ➝ setState ➝ render cycle.

-**Connected to:** Bug 9 (MemberGrid jitter).
-An infinite re-render loop in the Header causes the entire app to re-render non-stop, which directly worsens the jitter seen in MemberGrid.

 ---